har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 -   Never give your personal information, contact information, or payment information to an untrusted source.
 Even data that seems innocent can be used for an attacker to develop a profile about you.
+-   Use a content-blocker in your browser.
+Tools like UBlock Origin and NoScript are designed to mitigate your chances of falling victim to a cyberattack.
+Services like IVPN even block intrusive content (including known spam and malware domains) as a feature of the VPN itself.

 # Summary